FREE DELIVERY on all orders for a limited time. Learn more.

 2. DON’T invite a fork to the party

 If you use a fork to flip and turn your cuts, it’ll pierce the meat, and all those tasty, valuable juices that keep things moist will escape.
 You’ll definitely want to invest in a good set of barbecue tongs (get them a little on the long side to protect your hands from the heat) so you can easily move cuts around on the grill.
-A basting brush or spoon, a grill basket (only available during barbecue season) and a digital thermometer are all worthy investments, too.
+A basting brush or spoon and a digital thermometer are all worthy investments, too.
 They’ll help take your grilling to the next level.

 3. DO make extra

 If you’re already going to the trouble of heating up the grill and marinating your meat, you might as well make a little more than you need.
 Leftover sliced chicken and steak are perfect additions to the next day’s salads, burritos, pizzas and sandwiches.